Best Restaurants in Lisbon: Our Guide

 Fifty Seconds by Martin Berasategui is the newest restaurant project from the popular SANA Group.
 It’s located at the top of the Myriad by SANA hotel, sitting 120-metres above the city below.
 This Michelin-starred restaurant is described as a spiritual project for the company, offering beautiful views over the water and a delicious range of dishes.

 The name of the restaurant is inspired by the 50-second lift ride to the top of the tower, and when you arrive you’ll enjoy the extensive menu offering Portuguese and international cuisine.
 They offer a fantastic ten-course tasting menu, with dishes such as Jambon de Porc, Filet de Boeuf Roti and Crevette Imperiale Grille.

 Spanish chef Eneko Atxa opened Eneko Atxa Lisboa in a former industrial building which he’s brought his charm and unique touch to.
 This elegant restaurant is perfect for your next date night and the staff are praised for how accommodating they are.

 Don’t miss the truffled egg or oyster and olive to start your meal.
 For the full immersive experience, we recommend the 13 course tasting menu with wine pairings, which will offer you one of the most memorable experiences during your next stay in Lisbon.

-Lisbon Seafood Restaurant
+Lisbon Seafood Restaurants

 A Cevicheria is run by well-known chef, Kiko, who offers some of the finest seafood in the whole of Lisbon.
 It’s a Peruvian restaurant with an Asian twist, with dishes such as ceviche on the menu.